apache/lucene/dev-docs/file-formats.md

 (docs, freqs, positions, offsets, payloads) that are optionally retrieved, so they use multiple data files in order not to have to read lots of useless data.

+## Don't use too many files

+The maximum number of file descriptors is usually not infinite.
+It's ok to use multiple files per segment as described above, but this number should always be small.
+For instance, it would be a bad practice to use a different file per field.

 ## Add codec headers and footers to all files

 Use `CodecUtil` to add headers and footers to all files of the index.
 This